Das Experiment: Plot

-While reading a newspaper advertisement, taxi driver Tarek Fahd discovers an invitation to participate in an experiment, in which 4,000 German marks are offered to the participants of a simulation of a prison situation.
+Former journalist and now taxi driver Tarek Fahd spots a newspaper ad seeking to recruit test subjects for a social experiment.
+Participants in a simulated prison situation stand to earn 4,000 German marks.
 The experiment is led by Professor Klaus Thon and his assistant, Dr. Jutta Grimm.
 He decides to join in.

 Tarek participates as a journalist while wearing a pair of glasses with a built-in mini-camera.
 After a car accident he suffers shortly before the experiment, Tarek meets a woman called Dora.
 She spends the night with him and Tarek keeps thinking of her, shown in flashbacks.
-The 20 volunteers are pronounced guards and prisoners, 12 prisoners and 8 guards, and are being observed by a team of scientists.
+The 20 volunteers are divided into 12 prisoners and 8 guards, and are observed by a team of scientists.

 In the experiment, the prisoners lose their civil rights and have to obey arbitrary rules, such as the obligation to completely finish their meals.
 The guards are given nightsticks, but are told not to use violence in any case.
 Each prisoner's name is taken away and replaced by a number.
 Tarek (prisoner number 77) initially refuses to acknowledge the guards' superiority by drinking the milk of one of his co-prisoners because of that prisoner's lactose intolerance, or by throwing his blanket out of his cell to provoke the guards.
-He befriends his cellmates Steinhoff and Schütte.
+He befriends his cellmates Schütte and Steinhoff, this last one being an Air Force Major who is secretly monitoring the experiment on behalf of the German military.
 Psychological changes develop and the situation deteriorates.
 The circumstances seem to be escalating after only a few days.
 It becomes clear that limits are not only being reached, but being surpassed when the guards kidnap Tarek from his cell late in the night, order him to strip fully naked, shave his head bald and urinate on him.

 The guards become excessively aware of their power and use the prisoners' fear to make them obedient.
 On both sides, one person is considered dominant.
 On the prisoners' side, this is Tarek, and on the guards' side, it is the quiet guard Berus, a sadist, whose motto during the experiment is: "Humiliation is the only way we can solve these troubles."
 From that moment on, the guards start to use more and more violence against the prisoners.
 The scientists engage in a discussion whether or not to abort the experiment.
 Dr. Grimm suggests putting an end to the alarming situation, but Professor Thon refuses to stop the experiment until the violence has reached a maximum.

 Dora meanwhile returns to Tarek's apartment and discovers his participation contract for the experiment.
 She surprises him by showing up for a visit day.
-Tarek, who was forced to clean the toilet with his own clothes, pleads to the friendly guard Walther Bosch to secretly bring her a message.
+Tarek, who was forced to clean the toilet with his own clothes, implores the friendly guard Walther Bosch to slip her a message.
 Berus intercepts Bosch, however, and tells Dora that everything is all right and refuses to let Tarek see Dora.